silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 Although they are the minority of cases, there are times when a simple HTML fragment isn't enough.
 For example, if you have server side code that needs to trigger the update of a couple of elements in the CMS left-hand tree, it would be inefficient to send back the HTML of entire tree.
-SilverStripe can serialize to and from JSON (see the [Convert](api:SilverStripe\Core\Convert) class), and jQuery deals very well with it through
+Silverstripe CMS can serialize to and from JSON (see the [Convert](api:SilverStripe\Core\Convert) class), and jQuery deals very well with it through
 [jQuery.getJSON()](http://docs.jquery.com/Ajax/jQuery.getJSON#urldatacallback), as long as the HTTP content-type is properly set.